CocoaPods/guides.cocoapods.org/source/using/using-cocoapods.html.md

 Thanks to the `Podfile.lock` every machine which runs pod install on the hypothetical project will use RestKit 0.10.3 even if a newer version is available.
-CocoaPods will honor this version unless the dependency is updated on the Podfile or `pod update` is called.
+CocoaPods will honour this version unless the dependency is updated on the Podfile or `pod update` is called.
 In this way CocoaPods avoids headaches caused by unexpected changes to dependencies.